Do You Find Yourself Drifting because of Food Allergies?

 - being nervous every time I see the school’s number calling me.

-- panicking whenever I hear Child#3 cough, see Child#1 scratch her skin or Child#3 take a deep breath.
+- panicking whenever I hear Child#3 cough, seeing Child#1 scratch her skin or Child#2 taking deep breaths.

 - scheduling appointments to the pediatrician, allergist, gastroenterologist and going to emergency facilities.